How to Find Senior Housing in NYC: A Stress-Free Guide for Families

 Q4.
 How long is the typical wait time for senior housing in NYC?
 Wait times are long due to high demand.
 On average, seniors wait 7 to 10 years for affordable housing.
 For HUD 202 housing, about 12 seniors compete for each available unit.
 Applying early and to multiple properties increases your chances of placement.

 Q5.
 Are there any temporary housing options for seniors in NYC?
 Yes.
 The George Daly House on Manhattan's Lower East Side provides short-term shelter as an alternative to city shelters.
-Home-sharing programs through the New York Foundation for Senior Citizens also help—they match about 25 seniors annually with compatible housemates.
+Home-sharing programs through the New York Foundation for Senior Citizens also help by matching about 25 seniors annually with compatible housemates.

 Get matched